The 8 Best Meditation Books for Mindfulness

 Meditation in the 1960s

 It wasn’t really until the 1960s that meditation became popular among non-religious westerners.
 Before then and therefore really for most of history, mediation was unknown to the general population or known only as something practiced by monks, priests, and religious leaders.
 It was not part of everyday life for the masses.

 The 60s saw a surge in interest to practices like yoga and meditation within its holistic health movement.
 People started to pay attention to the mind-body connection and explore different practices, also helped by celebrity interest from those like The Beatles who went to India in the 70s to study with guru Maharishi.

 It was still not until the 1990s that meditation shed its hippie connotations and became something much more widespread and acceptable.
-This is in large part thanks to various authors who wrote books borne out of their own experiences with meditation to connect with the everyday readers who were yearning to understand more about the practice and its place in our modern world.
+This is in large part thanks to various authors who wrote meditation books borne out of their own experiences with different meditation techniques to connect with the everyday readers who were yearning to understand more about meditation practice and its place in our modern world.

 Authors Associated with the Best Books on Meditation

 There are many who really helped to spread the word and make meditation ‘normal’’ by cementing some of the ideas of meditation in quantum physics and neuroscience.